ibm-cloud-docs/Cloudant/monitor/monitoring.md

 [`wps`](#wps)                           | The number of writes per second.
 {: caption="Table 2.
 Monitoring API endpoints" caption-side="top"}

-### Example showing how to obtain a list of the currently supported monitoring endpoints:*
+See an example showing how to obtain a list of the currently supported monitoring endpoints:

 ```sh
 curl "https://$ACCOUNT.cloudant.com/_api/v2/monitoring"
 ```
 {: codeblock}

-### Example response that lists the available monitoring endpoints:*
+See an example response that lists the available monitoring endpoints:

 ```json
 {